Women play vital role in agriculture

 The 2002 U.S. Census of Agriculture attempted to capture a fuller picture of the ownership and operation of American farms by listing up to three operators of each farm.
 The goal was to develop a comprehensive understanding of how work is actually structured on U.S. farms.
 Some highlights of this Census underline the importance of women in contemporary farming:

 The agricultural workplace encompasses a wide assortment of occupations.
 In present-day America, women are well aware that all these exciting and fulfilling careers are open to them.
 That’s one of the reasons FFA has proved popular with many young women.
-According to statistics released by the organization, 44 percent of its members are women and women hold nearly 50 percent of state leadership positions.
+According statistics released by the organization, 41 percent of its members are women and women hold more than 50 percent of state leadership positions.

 This issue of Farm News includes a section devoted to telling the stories of some of the women who are part of the success story of agriculture in Iowa.
 These articles serve as a reminder that American agriculture without women would be unthinkable.
 With their ever-more significant contributions it is destined to remain the pacesetter for the planet.